 Every investment involves some risk.
 However, the level and type of risk will vary depending on the fund your savings are invested in.

 Here are some factors that may cause a fund's value to move up and down:

 Risk that the market value of investments may change due to a number of factors.
-These can include chnages in economies, world events (such as pandemics), the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.
+These can include changes in economies, world events (such as pandemics), environmental events, climate change, the performance of individual entities, regulatory changes, investor sentiment, political events, inflation, and interest and currency exchange rates.